bastibe/transplant/README.md

 1. Install the latest version of zeromq from here: http://zeromq.org/distro:microsoft-windows OR through conda.

-2. Rename *libzmq-v90-mt-4_0_4.dll* to *libzmq.dll* and make sure that
-   the library is available in the system PATH.
-You can verify your installation with `ctypes.util.find_library('libzmq.dll')`. (*This step is not necessary if you installed zeromq through conda*)

-3. Install a compiler.
+2. Install a compiler.
 See here for a list of supported compilers: http://uk.mathworks.com/support/compilers/R2017a/
    Matlab needs a compiler in order to load and use the ZeroMQ library using `loadlibrary`.